-Total Credit Hours: 87
+Total Credit Hours: 95

+Note: ART 101, ART 104, ART 231, or ART 232 fulfills the Arts—Visual and Performing (A) category of General Education, and CEP 215 fulfills the Social and Behavioral Science (SB) category.

 Art Education B.F.A.
+(ADMISSION CURRENTLY SUSPENDED)

+Admission to ART EDUCATION B.F.A. is currently suspended.
+Only students accepted to Rhode Island College prior to Fall 2019 can continue in this program.

 Admission Requirements

 Students apply to the art education program while enrolled in or after completing ARTE 303: Introduction to Art Education by completing the Feinstein School of Education and Human Development (FSEHD) online application (see link below) and following the FSEHD admission application instructions.
 The Department of Art forwards recommendations to FSEHD through this online application.
 Applicants are then formally accepted into both the FSEHD and to the teacher preparation program in art education.